Lori loves to read, study, and teach the Bible. Part of understanding the Bible is to know the culture of those times.

 I can't say with any certainty that certain Bible writers deliberately wrote humorous anecdotes.
 But there is no denying that the actions of some characters or events that happened are absurd, strange or funny.
 I say this with no irreverence for the sacred Scriptures.
 But the people in the Bible were just as flawed as we are.
 The absurdity of their sinful choices and behavior can be rather funny and Jesus often used irony and sarcasm to reveal their folly.
-Many lessons were taught them and us, all to see God's glory, power, and sovereignty.
+We can safely say that there are important lessons in every story and passage in the Bible, even the ones that make us see the funny or strange parts.

 A Hair Raising Death

 2 Samuel 18:9-14

 King David's son Absalom was even more handsome than his father.
 He was pretty near perfect in the looks department.
 He had long, thick hair and because it was so heavy he cut it once a year to lighten the load.
 What is weird is he weighed it when he got a haircut.
 It weighed two shekels which equaled four to five pounds.
 That's a lot of hair.
 This is an obvious source of pride.

 If weighing his heavy hair wasn't weird enough, one day he was fleeing a battle on his donkey and got his long luscious locks tangled in a Terebinth tree and the donkey kept going.
 He was hanging there that way when he was spotted.
 Joab got the report and went out and speared Absolam to death.